MJKWoolnough/gedcom/README.md

 }
 ```

-ResidenceEvent is a GEDCOM structure type
+ResidenceEvent is a GEDCOM structure type.

 #### type ResponsibleAgency